nwheels-io/NWheels/README.md

 ### How it works

+_DISCLAIMER: we're in the middle of development.
+Some features listed below may not yet exist, or be unstable_.

 You:|NWheels:
 ---|-------
 Design your application as a set of microservices|Packages and deploys microservice containers to runtime environments.
 Handles scalability and fault tolerance independently of your cloud vendor.